immich-app/immich/README.md

 ## Demo

-You can access the web demo at https://demo.immich.app
+You can access the web demo at [](https://demo.immich.app).
+The login email is `demo@immich.app` and the password is `demo`.

 For the mobile app, you can use `https://demo.immich.app/api` for the `Server Endpoint URL`

-### Demo login information

-email: `demo@immich.app`

-password: `demo`

-### Demo system specs

-Free-tier Oracle VM - Amsterdam - 2.4Ghz quad-core ARM64 CPU, 24GB RAM
+The demo server is running on a free-tier Oracle VPS (Amsterdam - 2.4Ghz quad-core ARM64 CPU, 24GB RAM).

 ## Activities